Algoboy-Kevin/Simple-Dapps/README.md

 ## 📻 Features

-Below are key feature of the apps:
+Below are the key feature:
 1. Wallet connection
 2. AAVE APY offering table

 ## 🛬 Smart Contract References

-Offering data is fetched directly from AAVE smart contracts.
-Below are the details of each smart contract.
+The apps fetch the data directly from AAVE smart contracts.
+You can see the contract details below.

 | Smart Contract | Address | Description |
 | --- | --- | --- |